CaptainFact/captain-fact-frontend/CONTRIBUTING.md

 #### Starting the frontend

-Starting the frontend is much easier, just run `npm start` and you'll be able to access the site at [localhost:3333](http://localhost:3333).
+Starting the frontend is much easier, just run `npm install` to install dependencies then `npm start` and you'll be able to access the site at [localhost:3333](http://localhost:3333).
 A default account should have been created for you with email=`admin@captainfact.io` and password=`password`.

 ### Code style